4sh3/is-server-alive/README.md

     extra: ["-i 2"],
 };

+/*
-// Interval of the request against the server.
-Recommended 60 Seconds, don't be banned, remember that some firewalls block this type of ICMP request. const intervalTimeout = 60000;
+Interval of the request against the server.
+Recommended 60 Seconds.
+Try to not be banned, remember that some firewalls block this type of ICMP request.
+*/
+const intervalTimeout = 60000;

 async function isAlive() {